rongxinxia/resumeol/README.md

 Backend is implemted by Node.js/Express with Mongoose connecting MongoDB hosted on mLab as the DB.

-All three routers are in routers/API
+All three routers are in routers/API.

-Schema are defined in models
+Schema are defined in models.